apernet/OpenGFW-website/docs/docs/build-run.md

 2. Set to true if you want to send RST for blocked TCP connections, **local=false only**
 3. Recommended to be no more than the number of CPU cores
 4. How long a connection is considered dead when no data is being transferred.
 Dead connections are purged from TCP reassembly pools once per minute.
-5. Set to true if you want to playback the packets in the pcap file in "real time" (instead of as fast as possible)
+5. Set to true if you want to replay the packets in the pcap file in "real time" (instead of as fast as possible)